pow123/rorcid_resume_workshop/README.md

   # Make sure to include quotation marks.
   ORCID_TOKEN="your_alphanumeric_code"
 ```
 13. Next restart your R session.
 (How?
-Go to the menu at the top of RStudio, and select Session--> Restart R.)
+Go to the menu at the top of RStudio, and select Session &#8594; Restart R.)

 ### Updating the Resume Template
 The template provided uses the "AwesomeCV" template from the `vitae` R package.
 After the workshop, you can try different CV options here: https://github.com/mitchelloharawild/vitae/blob/master/README.md